A Guide To Storing Toasted Bread

 If you plan to eat the bread in a short period of time, place the toast in the oven directly on a rack.
 Set the oven at its lowest temperature which will keep it warm and crispy.
 Store the toasted bread in the oven up to 20-30 minutes.

 This will help keep the bread warm and crispy.
-However, if it is left for too long, the toast will become very dry and brittle 1.
+However, if it is left for too long, it will become very dry and brittle 1.
 The oven method works best if you only need to keep the bread warm for a short time, like 20-30 minutes.

-It’s important to keep the toast on a rack and not placed onto aluminum foil or a baking sheet.
+It’s important to keep it on a rack and not placed onto aluminum foil or a baking sheet.
 This allows the air to circulate around the bread and help keep it dry 2.

 Alternatively, if you want to store your bread to eat later in the day or the next day, keeping your bread in the oven isn’t a suitable solution.
 Instead, after toasting, follow the next step.